Problems and Solutions

-Building a house all by myself was a challenge I've looked forward to for most of my life, and one that I've also been preparing myself to face, so it wasn't at all frightening or daunting.
-It did, however, present some physical challenges, given that I'd never built anything this big before, and one of the first problems I faced was handling large objects; for the most part I simply had to build up my strength and stamina, little by little.
+Building a house all by myself was a challenge I've looked forward to for most of my life, and one that I've also been preparing myself to face, so it wasn't at all frightening or daunting, in spite of the fact that it was by far the single biggest project I've ever undertaken.
+It did, however, present some physical challenges, and one of the first problems I faced was handling large objects; for the most part I simply had to build up my strength and stamina, little by little.
 As an example, going into the project, picking up a twelve-foot-long two-by-four was a strain; by the time the framing was done, I could easily handle a 28-foot-long two-by-twelve.

 My first big hurdle was the ridge board for the garage roof.
 I could just about lift one end of it, so I dragged it into the garage.
 I located a stepladder at each end of the garage, and placed one end of the ridge board on the highest rung of a stepladder I could manage.
 I repeated this on each end alternately until both ends were atop the wall framing.
 Then I placed each end into a pre-assembled support that held it in its final position, and secured it in place.